 How to forgive myself for cheating without coming clean to my partner, you wonder?
 Recognize that you screwed up, that your cheating was a choice you made, even if it was a one-off.
-Rather than thinking, ‘I cheated and can’t live with myself’, understand that you’ll have to.
+Rather than thinking, “I cheated and can’t live with myself”, understand that you’ll have to.
 This is on you and you will need to cope with it and live with yourself every day.
 Yes, you need to forgive yourself for ruining your marriage or relationship, but that doesn’t mean you shrug off responsibility for what you did.

-Gopa explains, “When an affair happens, whether it was emotional or physical, it is tempting to look for reasons outside one’s self and look for reasons why it happened.
-A client of mine mentioned that the affair happened ‘organically’.
-I had my client explain how he could say that as he had actively flirted despite being married, gone on dates, planned vacations, etc. Carrying out an affair needs meticulous planning and a lot of thought, so it never just happens organically or by accident.
+Gopa explains, “When an affair happens, whether it is emotional or physical, it is tempting to look for reasons outside one’s self for why it happened.
+A client of mine said that his affair happened “organically”.
+I asked him to explain how he could say that given that he had actively flirted despite being married, gone on dates, planned vacations, etc. Carrying out an affair needs meticulous planning and a lot of thought, so it never just happens organically or by accident.